 Ok so we are cheating a little bit with this one because not everyone has the opportunity (or lucky enough) to live close to a beach.
 But if you do, maybe you should consider learning to surf if you haven’t.

-Surfing is one of the best cardiovascular exercises and allows you to develop local muscular endurance through holding your quads in a flexed position.
-While it may look hard, the good news is that it’s quite easy to learn the basics of surfing.
+According to The Inertia, surfing is one of the best cardiovascular exercises and allows you to develop local muscular endurance through holding your quads in a flexed position.
+While it may look hard, the good news is that it’s quite easy to learn the basics of surfing, says Surfer Today.

 And don’t forget you can always look at engaging in some surfing lessons.
 It may end up being a better investment than paying for personal training sessions.